top of page

 Preheat the oven to 375 F.

-Add the shanks and any collected juices back into the pot and add the water/stock and salt.
-Mix well making sure the shanks are submerged into the sauce.
-Seal the pot with a layer of foil and close tightly with the lid.
+Add the shanks and any collected juices back into the pot, along with the water/stock and salt.
+Mix well, making sure the shanks are submerged in the sauce.
+Cover the pot with foil and close tightly with the lid.
 Braise for 60 minutes undisturbed.

 Remove the pot and turn the shanks around using tongs.
 Seal the pot and braise for 30-45 minutes until the meat is fork-tender and falls off the bone.
-Using tongs remove the meat from the braising liquid and set it aside, covering them so they do not dry out.
+Using tongs, remove the meat from the braising liquid and set it aside, covering it so it does not dry out.

 Pureé the braising liquid to a smooth sauce.
-Add it back to the pot and simmer till you have a thick sauce that will coat the meat thickly.
+Add it back to the pot and simmer until you have a thick sauce that will coat the meat thickly.
 Taste and adjust the salt.
-The sauce should be well flavoured and intense.
-Add the meat back into the sauce and set aside till needed.
+The sauce should be well-flavoured and intense.
+Add the meat back into the sauce and set aside until needed.

 To serve:

-Heat the farro till hot.
-Add a small scoop to a corner of the plat in a semi-circle.
+Heat the farro until hot.
+Add a small scoop to a corner of the plate in a semicircle.
 Heat the meat and sauce well.
 Add a shank with the meat on the farro.
 Add some of the prunes to a side.
-Serve immediately garnished with some parsley.
+Serve immediately, garnished with some parsley.
 Bring the extra prunes to the table.

 • Facebook